davidpfister/subprocess.f/.dox/articles/Articles.md

 - **What happens**: It runs `echo Hello, world!` and waits for it to finish.

-You can add up to five arguments directly (e.g., `call proc%run("arg1", "arg2", "arg3")`), or use an array for more flexibility (see the advanced example later).
+You can add up to five arguments directly (e.g., `call proc % run("arg1", "arg2", "arg3")`), or use an array for more flexibility (see the advanced example later).

 #### 2. Running a Command in the Background

-If you don’t want to wait, use `runasync`.
-Here’s how to start `notepad` (on Windows) and keep going:
+If you don't want to wait, use `runasync`.
+Here's how to start `notepad` (on Windows) and keep going:

 ```fortran
 program async_run